 Collect Data Using a Reliable Method

 Data can be collected using a variety of ways, including web forms filled by customers, or via manual entry, which could lead to errors.
 Data collected using electronic methods tend to be more accurate, given that they are collected automatically.
+For such digital data collection efforts, utilizing tools like ZenRows web scraping API could prove incredibly valuable.

 Ensure that you favor primary sources of data (data obtained directly from the customer) instead of secondary sources (purchasing information from a third-party company).
 This is because primary data is more reliable since it’s usually collected directly from the original source.
 It also provides up-to-date information about various aspects compared to secondary data.